IvarKristinn/GretaratorReact/README.md

 # What I Learned
 * Using Material-UI with ReactJS
-* Use Axios to call Open API and parse data
+* Use Axios to call API
 * Update UI with API data

 ## Other